oustudent1/redwood/README.md

 1. Select **Training_Accounts.txt** file

-2. Copy and Paste URL into browser:
+2. Opoen CHROME browser and copy and paste URL into browser.

 3. Use assigned account and password to log in